MasterSais/uvo/README.md

 #### `len<T extends Lengthy>(len: number, error?: Error): Validator<T>`

 Checks length to be equal to 'len' param.
 Requires to be object like.
+Can be inverted with .not call.

 ```js
 import * as v from 'baridetta';